 The Department’s liens attach to any property to which the named taxpayer is the owner of record.
-In the event that ownership of the subject property changes, the Department’s lien remain attached until the lien is resolved.
+If ownership of the subject property changes, the Department’s lien remains attached until the lien is resolved.
 When there is a sale of the subject property, the lien attaches to the proportionate proceeds from the sale.
-If a taxpayer dies, the property becomes part of the taxpayer's estate, and the lien remains attached to his or her share of the property.
-If the property has multiple owners, the property may be still liable for the tax liability, depending on the type of property estate.
+If a taxpayer dies, the property becomes part of the taxpayer's estate and the lien remains attached to his or her share of the property.
+If the property has multiple owners, the lien may stay with the property, depending on the type of property estate.

 Release of Liens

 The Department will cancel a state tax lien when the delinquent tax liability has been resolved.
 The Department will mark an entry of satisfaction on the execution docket and cancel the lien with the Clerk of Superior Court in each county where the lien had been recorded.

 Recorded liens are public information.
 Mortgage companies, financial institutions and taxpayers may obtain payoff information from the Department upon request.
 The Department does not require a power of attorney to be completed to receive such information.

 If the taxpayer believes that a lien was filed in error, the taxpayer may request a withdrawal of the tax lien.
 If the Department determines that the lien was filed in error, the lien will be withdrawn.

 Release of Expired Liens